 - the academic reference

-If you have a received an offer, then congratulations!
+Congratulations if you have received an offer!
 Over the next months we will keep in touch via our offer holder newsletters which will give you tips and insights into student life at Oxford and let you know how to prepare for your arrival here next October.
 If you can’t wait that long, then have a look now at our Oxford Students website.
-In the meantime, best of luck with those exams!
-We hope the prospect of joining us soon will keep you going during all that revision.

 Different types of offers

-Offers can be made by a particular college or may be 'open' (not made by a specific college).
-They can also be 'conditional' or 'unconditional'.
+Offers are made by a college or may be 'open' (not made by a specific college).
+Offers can also be 'conditional' or 'unconditional'.

 Conditional and unconditional offers

 If you have already completed your qualifications then you may be given an unconditional offer.
-This means that there are no further academic conditions for you to meet, and your place is guaranteed so long as you complete all the necessary administrative steps to provide the evidence required.
+This means that there are no further academic conditions for you to meet, and your place is guaranteed so long as you can complete all the necessary administrative steps to provide the evidence required.

 If you get an open offer, your place at Oxford is guaranteed (as long as you meet any conditions attached to the offer and complete the necessary administrative steps).
 However, the college you will go to has not yet been specified, and will not be decided until after you have produced evidence that you have met the conditions of your offer and when your place is confirmed.